Campus Center 2nd Floor

 The Russian Studies program offers students an opportunity to access and understand Russia, Central and Eastern Europe, and Central Asia through coursework in language, literature, culture, history, political science, international studies, economics, critical theory, and translation.
 Our culture courses explore Russia’s folklore, mass culture, visual arts, theater, music, and cinema.
 All of our courses on literature and culture are taught in English, and students at various levels of preparation are welcome.

 Russian Literature and Culture Courses

-In the Fall of 2014, students may take RUSS 251: Superfluous Men and Necessary Women: Russian Literary Classics in Translation (cross-listed with Women’s, Gender, and Sexuality Studies); and RUSS 294: Terrorism and Art: The Spectacle of Destruction (cross-listed with International Studies).
+In the Fall of 2015, new students may take RUSS 251: Superfluous Men and Necessary Women: Russian Literary Classics in Translation (cross-listed with Women’s, Gender, and Sexuality Studies); and RUSS 294: Terrorism and Art: The Spectacle of Destruction (cross-listed with International Studies).

 Russian Language Courses

 Russian language courses are taught at the elementary, intermediate and advanced levels.
 Students with no background in Russian should register for RUSS 101: Elementary Russian I. We encourage students with prior background in the study of Russian to meet with one of the Russian faculty members, who will help them to select the language course that best suits their needs.
 As a general guideline, one year of high-school Russian is roughly equivalent to a college semester.
 The fourth-year course (RUSS 488) is taught by different faculty with topics that vary from year to year; thus, students may take the course several times in order to improve their command of Russian.
 Students taking Russian may apply to live in the Russian House starting in their sophomore year.

 To fulfill the language requirement in Russian, a student must attain proficiency at the level reached at the completion of Intermediate Russian II (RUSS 204).
 Students who choose to fulfill their language requirement in Russian may do so by taking Russian language courses through Russian 204.